dylandettloff/dylandettloff.github.io/projects/pilot-data-pipeline/README.md

 ## Scope and provenance

-New code and synthetic measurements created for Dylan Dettloff’s portfolio with AI assistance.
 The project demonstrates general ingestion and monitoring concepts; it is not employer software or a reproduction of a production system.
 No employer code, logs, cloud resource names, or credentials are included.

 This is a local, small-file demo.
 It reads each CSV into memory, materializes reports in memory, and does not provide cloud upload, scheduling, email delivery, schema migrations, or a correction workflow.
 It is not a safety-control system.